baseboxorg/jeffskinnerbox.github.io/content/ideas/creating-an-ad-hoc-network-for-your-raspberry-pi.md

 1. Prevent DHCP From Starting At Boot
 1. Reboot and Test

-I will provide description and tools to:
+I will provide description, instructions, and tools to:

 * Configure the ad-hoc network using _static IP addressing_ -
 * Configure the ad-hoc network using _dynamic IP addressing_ - [Creating an Ad-hoc network for your Raspberry Pi](http://slicepi.com/creating-an-ad-hoc-network-for-your-raspberry-pi/)